romana/rlog/README.md

 environment variable.
 Absent that, rlog looks for a config file in "/etc/rlog/your-executable-name.conf".
 This means that you can easily provide different logging configurations for each of your processes.

+A new config file location can also be specified at any time via the SetConfFile() function.
+An absolute or relative path may be specfied with that function.

 ### Logfile format